gfranko/jq-boilerplate/README.md

 The Revealing Module Pattern uses closures to allow both private and public plugin properties.
 Privacy is very useful when you want to provide a public API while also hiding certain plugin functionality from a user.

 ##Notable Features
--Provides a ready-made public API

--Provides private methods (All private methods are preceded with an underscore)
+-Provides a ready-made public API and private methods (All private methods are preceded with an underscore)

 -Protects against multiple plugin instances being created